redislabs-training/ru203/README.md

 ## The Data Model

 The queries in this repository work on a set of Redis Hashes that describe books, authors, library checkouts, and users.
-The hashes look like the following diagram.
+The Hashes look like the following diagram.

 ```